 Presidents across the world use diverse tactics to achieve unlimited government, but a common approach is to erode the impartiality of the law.
 The goal is always to use and abuse the law to protect yourself and your allies.
 This is called “autocratic legalism.”

-The impeachment outcome and the Roger Stone scandal tell us that the process of creating autocratic legalism is already underway.
+The impeachment outcome and the Roger Stone and General Flynn scandals tell us that the process of creating autocratic legalism is already underway.
 The executive branch seems to have all that is needed to use, abuse and ignore the law to reward loyalists and perhaps even punish critics.

 Autocratic legalism is not easy to achieve in democracies, but it is not impossible.
-Mr. Trump is reminding us how it is done.
+Trump is reminding us how it is done.
 First, the president needs the ruling party to serve as a legal shield.
 Check.
 Then you saturate the legal system with partisan judges.
 In progress.
 Next, you begin to interfere in sentences.
-Now in evidence.

 The subsequent step in autocratic legalism is to use and abuse the law to target critics.
 This, too, is commonplace today among many countries with democratically elected presidents.